iu-parfunc/bazel/DETERMINISM.md

 3. `roughtime`: https://roughtime.googlesource.com/roughtime
 4. `served`: https://github.com/meltwater/served

+# Testing determinism by hand

 The Dockerfile within this repository builds the modified version of bazel (say, detbazel) and includes an `/examples` directory.
-Here's how to run the `abseil-cpp` tests and verify that all the build outputs are deterministic.
+Here's how to run the some tests and verify that all the build outputs are deterministic.
+We'll use the included `abseil-cpp` package from the examples.

 First, after you build the container, run it with `docker run --rm -it --privileged --userns=host --cap-add=SYS_ADMIN`.
 This provides external permissions that are required for running our prototype sandbox.
 Then run the tests: